ZZR0/CodeAttack/README.md

 #### Goal Functions

-A `GoalFunction` takes as input an `AttackedText` object, scores it, and determines whether the attack has succeeded, returning a `GoalFunctionResult`.
+A `GoalFunction` takes as input an `AttackedCode` object, scores it, and determines whether the attack has succeeded, returning a `GoalFunctionResult`.

 #### Constraints

-A `Constraint` takes as input a current `AttackedText`, and a list of transformed `AttackedText`s.
+A `Constraint` takes as input a current `AttackedCode`, and a list of transformed `AttackedCode`s.
 For each transformed option, it returns a boolean representing whether the constraint is met.

 #### Transformations

-A `Transformation` takes as input an `AttackedText` and returns a list of possible transformed `AttackedText`s.
+A `Transformation` takes as input an `AttackedCode` and returns a list of possible transformed `AttackedCode`s.
 For example, a transformation might return all possible synonym replacements.

 #### Search Methods

-A `SearchMethod` takes as input an initial `GoalFunctionResult` and returns a final `GoalFunctionResult` The search is given access to the `get_transformations` function, which takes as input an `AttackedText` object and outputs a list of possible transformations filtered by meeting all of the attack’s constraints.
+A `SearchMethod` takes as input an initial `GoalFunctionResult` and returns a final `GoalFunctionResult` The search is given access to the `get_transformations` function, which takes as input an `AttackedCode` object and outputs a list of possible transformations filtered by meeting all of the attack’s constraints.
 A search consists of successive calls to `get_transformations` until the search succeeds (determined using `get_goal_results`) or is exhausted.

 ## On Benchmarking Attacks